The following information will help guide new international students preparing to study online or by distance at Otago.

 Your Offer of Place will include an estimate of the tuition fees you will pay.
 We cannot tell you exactly what you will pay until you have picked your papers.

-Students studying online are eligible for a waiver of the Student Services Fee.
+Students studying offshore are eligible for a waiver of the Student Services Fee.

-Step 6 – Compulsory online international enrolment and orientation seminar
+Step 6 – Compulsory offshore international enrolment and orientation seminar

-Before your enrolment can be completed, you must attend an online international enrolment and orientation seminar.
+Before your enrolment can be completed, you must attend an offshore international enrolment and orientation seminar.
 This seminar is compulsory – you cannot commence studying at Otago without attending one.

-Register now for an online international enrolment and orientation seminar
+Register now for an offshore international enrolment and orientation seminar.

 You will be given a virtual welcome pack which includes an electronic copy of Otago’s International Student Handbook.